jameshkramer/docs/docs/standard/linq/do-streaming-transformations-text-xml.md

 }
 ```

-The example produces this output:
+This example produces the following output:

 ```xml
 <Root>